icyphy/ptII/ptolemy/codegen/c/lib/win/README.txt

 You can find more information there.

 To create this,
-1) first create a file named jvm.def with the following content:
+1) First create a file named jvm.def with the following content:
 EXPORTS
 JNI_CreateJavaVM@12
 JNI_GetDefaultJavaVMInitArgs@4
 JNI_GetCreatedJavaVMs@12

-2)run the command:
+2) Copy jvm.dll to the current directory cp c:/Program\ Files/Java/jdk1.5.0_14/jre/bin/client/jvm.dll .

+Note that we don't ship jvm.dll, we just ship libjvm.dll.a, which includes entry points for jvm.dll

-dlltool --input-def jvm.def --kill-at --dllname jvm.dll --output-lib libjvm.dll.a
+3) Run the command dlltool command (found in Cygwin): dlltool --input-def jvm.def --kill-at --dllname jvm.dll --output-lib libjvm.dll.a

-This is specific to cygwin.
+4) Remove jvm.dll
+rm jvm.dll